 There’s no easy comfort food meal that I turn to more regularly than spaghetti and meatballs.

-In fact, I’ve frequently joked that my 2020 was sponsored by Gardein meatballs (it really wasn’t, but it could have been).
-I had more dinners of Gardein meatballs, pasta, and marinara than any other food.
+I had more dinners of Gardein meatballs, pasta, and marinara sauce than any other food.
 These meals were quick, easy, comforting, and rich in protein—my essential criteria for dinner.

-I think I’ve found my recipe.
-These tempeh meatballs are deeply savory and delicious, perfect for serving with spaghetti and marinara.
-Best of all, they’re easy to make.
+These tempeh meatballs are it.
+They’re deeply savory and delicious, perfect for serving with spaghetti and red sauce.

 Here are the recipe steps:

-I used to be on the fence about whether it not it was necessary to steam tempeh before using it in a recipe.
 It felt like a lot of extra work, and I like the earthy flavor of tempeh enough that I usually skipped this step.

 Lately, however, I’ve come around to steaming tempeh.
 I really do think that steaming removes a little bitterness from the protein.
-Plus, I find that tempeh soaks up marinades and their flavors better when it’s been steamed beforehand.

 Sometimes, instead of steaming, I simmer tempeh in vegetable broth for 15 minutes before cooking with it.
 This seems to combine steaming and seasoning in a single step.
-It’s especially good in recipes where the tempeh is crumbled.
-That includes these tempeh meatballs and my chili lime tempeh tacos.

 To begin making the tempeh meatballs, you’ll simmer crumbled tempeh in broth and tamari.
 The tempeh absorbs all of the liquid, at which point it’s seasoned and ready to be shaped into meatballs.

 To prepare the meatballs, you’ll grind up walnuts, nutritional yeast, fennel, and oregano in a food processor.
 This mixture gives the meatballs flavor and helps to bind the tempeh together.
-Then, you’ll add the tempeh and pulse to combine everything well.

 In the past, when I’ve made vegan meatballs, I’ve always used combinations of cooked grains as well as nuts or flour or bread crumbs for binding.
-That’s true for my tofu bulgur meatballs, white bean balls, my chickpea oat balls, and the quinoa meatballs from Choosing Raw.
+That’s true for my tofu bulgur meatballs, white bean balls, chickpea oat balls, and the quinoa meatballs from Choosing Raw.

 I was pleasantly surprised when walnuts + nutritional yeast alone were enough to hold these tempeh meatballs together.
 It saved me the step of cooking a grain and kept the recipe simple.
-It also means that the recipe is easily gluten-free.

 The next step is simple: just roll the mixture into meatballs!
 I made each of my meatballs about 1 1/2 inches in diameter.
 The mixture will be very sticky, but that’s OK.
 The tempeh meatballs will crisp up as they bake.